 So I Married a Ruthless Businessman

 Right from the start you have to go with the flow when it comes to "Living with the Enemy" especially when it comes to the whirlwind romance between Phillip and Allison.
-In fairness this quick romance is really just a way to have Allison married to Phillip and knowing next to nothing about the man who whisked her off her feet, but even so a proposal after just a few days and a couple of dates is one of those unbelievable things you have to accept.
+In fairness this quick romance is really just a way to have Allison married to Phillip and knowing next to nothing about the man who whisked her off her feet.
+But even so a proposal after just a few days and a couple of dates is one of those unbelievable things you have to accept.
 There are more issues to follow such as the fact that Allison discovers that Phillip's home has security and surveillance everywhere yet she uses the home phone to make secret calls.
-It is these things which end up spoiling the movie and if only they had been worked out in a more complete manner then "Living with the Enemy" could have been better than average.
+It is these things which end up spoiling the movie and if only they had been worked out in a more complete manner then "Living with the Enemy" could have been better than just okay.

-But then "Living with the Enemy" does that one thing very right and it gives us possibilities and makes them feasible as we learn that someone is playing God and getting rid of threats.
+But "Living with the Enemy" does do that one thing very right and it gives us possibilities as we learn that someone is playing God and getting rid of threats.
 There is Phillip who at times sounds ruthless and acts creepy and there is his controlling sister Tonya who is less than welcoming towards Allison.
 Then there is Houston, Phillip's right hand man who basically runs the business plus there is the security guard who is always watching Allison.
 Each of these people could be behind the killings but we also question whether the woman who says she is FBI is really who she says she is.
-And so when everything finally comes out in the open and we discover who the ruthless person is behind the murders of rivals and threats it is more believable because unlike so many TV movies it isn't plucked out of thin air.
+And so when everything finally comes out in the open and we discover who the ruthless person is behind the murder of rivals and threats it is more believable because unlike so many TV movies it isn't plucked out of thin air.

 What this all boils down to is that "Living with the Enemy" has the basis for a good thriller and if more time had been taken to flesh out the contrivances then it would have been an above average TV movie.
 But because there are too many contrivances and plot holes "Living with the Enemy" sadly ends up only okay.